rudirocha/contentfulBundle/README.md

 # Contentful API Reader Bundle
 This is a bundle for https://www.contentful.com API.
 Just create a Contentful account and follow the instructions.
+Add it for your app from packagist https://packagist.org/packages/rudirocha/contentful-bundle
  ### Instructions
  Add necessary parameters
  ```sh